Development of a primary prevention model and community of prevention practice

 What are we doing?

-The Northern Territory Government has committed $22 million from 2018–19 to 2020–21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better 2018–2021 of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018–2028.
+The Northern Territory Government has committed $6.49 million from 2019-20 ongoing for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
 This investment includes the development of a primary prevention model and community of prevention practice.

 - Primary prevention initiatives in the Northern Territory will be guided by a culturally appropriate, evidence-informed model.

-- Build the capacity of universal services and the community to identify and respond to domestic, family and sexual violence.
+- Build the capability of universal services and the community to prevent domestic, family and sexual violence and challenge gender inequality.

-- Build a capable and responsive system and workforce.
+- Build a capable and responsive specialist domestic, family and sexual violence prevention workforce.